-ENAV Group: the Company and the subsidiaries governed by the provisions of Legislative Decree 231/2001.
+ENAV Group: ENAV and its subsidiaries governed by the provisions of Legislative Decree 231/2001.

-Public Service Operator: pursuant to Article 358 of the Penal Code "public service operators are those who, in whatever capacity, provide a public service.
+Public Service Operators: pursuant to Article 358 of the Penal Code "public service operators are those who, in whatever capacity, provide a public service.
 Public service shall mean an activity governed in the same manner as a public office but characterised by the lack of the powers typical of the latter, and excluding the performance of simple executive duties and the provision of merely material services".